rakutentech/engineering-blog/content/post/rds-automating-designer-to-developer-handoff/index.md

   canonical: https://commerce-engineer.rakuten.careers/entry/en/tech/0045
 ---

 Hi, this is Gian from the E-Commerce Mobile Architect Group.
 The mission of our group is to improve productivity by creating tools to automate tasks and providing technical support for the e-commerce mobile app development teams.
-In this article, we will discuss about one of the developer tools we created to automate designer-to-developer handoff.
+In this article, we will discuss one of the developer tools we created to automate designer-to-developer handoff.

 ## Overview